 In Canada, naturopaths are licensed to practice in British Columbia, Alberta, Manitoba, Nova Scotia, Ontario, and Saskatchewan.
-In other provinces and territories, naturopaths may still practice, although there is no licensing board.
+In other provinces and territories, there is no licensing board and the profession is not regulated.
 Find out what the regulations are in your area, and check that your practitioner holds all the required accreditation.

 If you are considering integrative medicine for your child, it is key to keep both your medical doctor and complementary health practitioner informed.
-In Canada, a recent study showed that naturopaths are often the first point of health care contact for children and adolescents, and that parents tend to not disclose all naturopathic therapies to their medical doctor.
+Despite the growing number of Canadian children being treated with naturopathic medicine, studies have shown that parents often do not disclose all naturopathic therapies to their medical doctor.
 Keeping the channels of communication open between all involved practitioners is key to the best possible care for your child.

 An ongoing concern many medical doctors have about pediatric use of naturopathic medicine involves vaccinations.
 While some naturopaths support vaccination, others do not, and it remains a contentious issue in the naturopathic community.
 Research shows that the rate of immunization among those children under CAM care is lower than the Canadian average.
 As with any important health care matter, it's always a wise idea to seek out more than one expert opinion before making any decisions.
 This helps ensure you have an awareness of the issues and a balanced understanding of the benefits and risks.